 Arne Slot – Liverpool – Tactical Analysis

 Slot also positions many players outside the box, ready for the second balls and cut-backs.
-They always succeed in pushing down the opposition’s defense, which opens the space in front of the backline.
-The midfielders will often be found in these spaces with cut-backs, and from there, they can shoot or combine with an attacker to create goalscoring opportunities.
+Liverpool will often create crossing opportunities, which pushes down the opposition’s defense and opens the space in front of the opposition’s backline.
+The holding midfielders can collect any loose balls or be found directly in these spaces with cut-backs, and from there, they can shoot or combine with an attacker to create goalscoring opportunities.

 Arne Slot – Liverpool – Tactical Analysis